 Service Description

-The Canada-Nova Scotia Targeted Housing Benefit (CNSTHB) provides funding directly to people in need so they can choose their own housing and pay a portion of their housing costs.
-Homeowners can receive support to stay in their own homes and renters have the ability to take the benefit with them if they move to another apartment in the province.
+The Canada-Nova Scotia Targeted Housing Benefit (CNSTHB) provides a monthly housing allowance directly to eligible households to help pay a part of their housing costs.
+Homeowners can receive support to help them stay in their own homes and renters have the flexibility to take the benefit with them if they move to another apartment in the province.

-The benefit for renters varies based on household size and income, and the local average market rents.
-Homeowners can receive up to $200 per month.
+- Renters who pay more than 50% of their pre-tax (gross) household income on rent • The benefit for renters varies based on household composition and income, and the local average market rent or;

 Eligibility